Ways to Prevent Bugs from Coming into Your Home for the Winter

 Exclusion should be your foundation for ways to prevent bugs from coming into your home for the winter

-Most pest issues in your home are going to come from outside pests getting in and then taking hold and nesting in your home.
-Preventing pests from getting into your home in the first place can go a long way to preventing future pest issues.
+Most pest issues in your home are going to come from outside.
+Once inside, they’ll find a place to nest and begin to reproduce.
+Preventing pests from getting into your home can go a long way to preventing future pest issues.

-One major factor to focus on to prevent bugs from coming into your home for the winter is to seal cracks, crevices, and entry points around your home.
+The best way to prevent bugs from coming into your home is to seal entry points around your home.
 These are the most common ways that pests end up getting in your home.

 When seasons change, pests tend to look for better locations to live and survive.
-When temperatures get colder, pests need to find new sources for food, water, and shelter, and in most cases, that’s going to end up being your home.
+When temperatures get colder, pests need to find new sources of food, water, and shelter.
+In most cases, that’s going to end up being inside homes.

 Pest control tip to keep pests out of your home this winter: Remove excess debris from around your home